 University open days are the best possible way to find out whether or not a University is a good fit for you.
 You may be blown away by how amazing a Uni looks in its shiny prospectus or interactive website, but it’ll never compare to visiting in person.

-At CityBlock, we offer premium student accommodation in Lancaster, student accommodation in Reading and student accommodation in Durham.
+At CityBlock, we offer premium student accommodation in Lancaster and, student accommodation in Reading .
 If you’re planning to attend a University open day in one of these cities, don’t forget to check out our incredible range of rooms we have available.